MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/processor-compatibility-mode.md

 ---
 title: Dynamic processor compatibility mode in Azure Stack HCI
-description: The processor compatibility mode in Azure Stack HCI has been updated to take advantage of new processor capabilities in a clustered environment.
+description: Processor compatibility mode in Azure Stack HCI has been updated to take advantage of new processor capabilities in a clustered environment.
 author: khdownie
 ms.author: v-kedow
 ms.topic: conceptual